Homemade cannoli are crunchy and flaky with that classic cannoli chocolate chip filling.

 - Cube the butter into small chunks then add to the flour mixture.
 Mix until it resembles lumpy breadcrumbs.
 You can do this in a food processor, a stand mixer or by rubbing the butter into the flour by hand.3 tablespoon Butter

 - Add the egg and marsala wine and mix together just until a rough dough forms.
 If it needs more liquid, add a little splash more of the marsala wine and keep mixing.
-Don't overmix.1 Egg, ⅓ cup Marsala Wine
+Don't overmix.1 Large Egg, ⅓ cup Marsala Wine

 - Once it comes together into a raggedy dough, tip the mixture out and finish off the dough by hand, kneading on a floured worksurface.